-The project methodology is documented in all our textbooks and courses which are approved by the Project Management Institute (PMI®).
+The project methodology is documented in all our textbooks and courses which are aligned with The Project Management Institute (PMI)®.
 All our students use our AdPM™ digital templates for their assignments and easily transition to using them on their work projects.

 5 Steps in our AdPM™ Project Methodology